OliviaFer/ASM-Modules/README.md

 The .bbpmod files can be directly installed inside Bowser's Blueprints and added with a click.
 But for the ones currently shared here, you must modify some settings and do a pair of extra things to use them, specially for the title area.

 The folders contain the actual code.
-How this code will be imported into the rom is determined by the module.json file in each folder, code may overwrite something, or for the most part, it will be imported into free space.
+How this code will be imported into the rom is determined by the module.json file in each folder, code may overwrite something, but for the most part, it will be imported into free space.